Wilderness Trips

 Campers will spend most of the week away from the camp property.
 Activities vary depending on the trip they choose.
 Each trip requires learning to live in the outdoors, hiking from campsite to campsite, setting up camp, cooking, and enjoying each other’s company.
 Campers are given responsibilities and expected to be involved as contributing members of the group.
 They do daily devotions together as a group and have individual God time each day within creation.

-These are physically involved trips of backpacking approximately 3 - 7 miles per day.
+These are physically involved trips of backpacking or hiking approximately 3 - 7 miles per day.
 Campers must be in good physical condition with stable mental health.
 Some trips have included mountain biking, canoeing, white water rafting, kayaking, riding a ferry, and high ropes courses.
 During downtime on trips, campers can play games, swim, take a night hike, and explore coastlines and forests.

 When campers are out exploring and hiking, they most often sleep at rustic campsites.
 At these sites, campers sleep in tents and use cooking equipment that Camp Roger provides.